Nemus-Project/magpie-python/abstract.md

 ## Michele's proposal

+PlateVibe: a web-based, open-source interactive tool for plate vibration simulation

 The analysis and simulation of plate vibration are central to many branches of science and engineering, including acoustics and musical acoustics.
 Well-developed plate theories exist, along with numerous simulation software packages.
 These, however, are seldom available in open-source form and, hence, are not easily accessible to a greater audience.
-In this work, a novel finite difference scheme for plates under general elastic boundary support is derived.
-In this framework, free, clamped, and simply supported boundary conditions are obtainable as limiting cases by setting the stiffness of the boundary supports to very small or large values.
+This work presents a novel finite difference scheme for plates under general elastic boundary support.
+In this framework, one can assess the effects of the elastic supports on the eigenfrequencies and modal shapes and retrieve the free, clamped, and simply supported boundary conditions as limiting cases.
 An interactive, free and open-source (pyhton-based?) web app is developed supporting several functionalities (we should spend a couple of words describing the kind of functionalities we offer).
+PlateVibe (name can change) offers a free, open-source and reliable alternative to simulate elastic plate vibration.
-EigenPlate aims to make it easier to explain concepts such as mode shapes to a wider audience and as a potential research tool for students, scientists and musical instrument builders, as well as creative tool for artists.
+It is a powerful research tool for students, scientists, and musical instrument builders.